genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/server.md

 Authentication and Authorisation (Auth) is a service that controls:

 * whether users have access to the system (authentication)
-* whether the user has the roght to see a specific item of information (authorisation)
+* whether the user has the right to see a specific item of information (authorisation)

 Auth Permissions are set up and associated with a user role, not an individual.
 Visibility is controlled for every request (per UI object or other system), and also at a per-row level.